Learning analytics: Learning analytics as an application of analytics

 Another approach for defining Learning Analytics is based on the concept of Analytics interpreted as the process of developing actionable insights through problem definition and the application of statistical models and analysis against existing and/or simulated future data.
 From this point of view, Learning Analytics emerges as a type of Analytics (as a process), in which the data, the problem definition and the insights are learning-related.

 In 2016, a research jointly conducted by the New Media Consortium (NMC) and the EDUCAUSE Learning Initiative (ELI) -an EDUCAUSE Program- describes six areas of emerging technology that will have had significant impact on higher education and creative expression by the end of 2020.
 As a result of this research, Learning analytics was defined as an educational application of web analytics aimed at learner profiling, a process of gathering and analyzing details of individual student interactions in online learning activities.

-Dragan Gašević is a pioneer and leading researcher in learning analytics.
-He is a founder and past President (2015-2017) of the Society for Learning Analytics Research (SoLAR).

 Learning analytics as an application of data science

-In 2017, Gašević, Коvanović, and Joksimović proposed a consolidated model of learning analytics.
+In 2017, Gašević, Kovanović, and Joksimović proposed a consolidated model of learning analytics.
 The model posits that learning analytics is defined at the intersection of three disciplines: data science, theory, and design.
 Data science offers computational methods and techniques for data collection, pre-processing, analysis, and presentation.
 Theory is typically drawn from the literature in the learning sciences, education, psychology, sociology, and philosophy.
 The design dimension of the model includes: learning design, interaction design, and study design.

 In 2015, Gašević, Dawson, and Siemens argued that computational aspects of learning analytics need to be linked with the existing educational research in order for Learning Analytics to deliver its promise to understand and optimize learning.